The differences of the CMS, WSET, Master Sommelier, & Master of Wine

 So what is is this title?
 Well, like the WSET, it’s an academic title and there is no “sommelier” aspect to it.
 One of the most famous MW’s, Jancis Robinson always jokes, “Don’t have me pour a bottle of wine!
 I would spill it everywhere.”
 But this encompasses every facet of wine from viticulture, to vinification, to marketing & sales, to global wine trends, to I don’t even know what but if it has to do with wine, it’s in this this degree.
 This is the degree that usually those who write about wine ultimately pursue but there are a number of winemakers with it as well.

-There are nearly 400 people in the world who have earned this title and I’m sure there must be someone in that group who didn’t go the WSET route but for the vast majority, they seem to go through WSET 1-4.
-The Master of Wine then takes several more years, more papers, more exams, and just more of everything.
+There are nearly 400 people in the world who have earned this title and there are a few who didn’t go the WSET route but for the general majority, they seem to go through WSET.
+The Master of Wine then takes at least three years (and usually more), more papers, more exams, and just more of everything.
 It is not for the feint of heart.
-It is also by taking an entrance exam, getting sponsored (two MWs or others of note in wine), and then invited to start so just having the WSET 4 doesn’t mean you can hop in to studying for the MW.
+It is also by taking an entrance exam, getting sponsored (two MWs or others of note in wine), and then invited to start so just having the WSET 4 doesn’t mean you can hop into studying for the MW.
 Again, they want to see a bit of experience in some form of writing or having made wine, totally at least three years.
 You also need to be recommended by an MW or someone else respected in the wine trade.
 A huge change is that while the WSET has a great many classes, the MW is all about independent, sometimes lonely study.